ypdev19/ypdev19/README.md

 **Software Engineer & SDET | 10+ years of coding, now building quality into software**
 <br>

 _[Code & QA Zone](https://www.codeqazone.com/) founder_

 ## About Me

-💻 _Software Engineer with 10+ years of experience, evolving from backend and full-stack development to QA and automation._
+* 💻 _Software Engineer with 10+ years of experience as a full-stack developer, specializing in backend._
-🛠️ _Former Tech Lead, now passionate SDET Engineer, blending coding and testing skills._
+* 🛠️ _Former Tech Lead now dedicated to Software Quality, leveraging a dual-perspective to build more stable, secure, and scalable systems._
-👩‍💻 _Currently working remotely as a SDET Engineer for a company based in Spain._
+* 👩‍💻 _Leveraging a decade of dev expertise as a Remote SDET (Spain), specializing in automation frameworks that guarantee stable deployments and scalable backend solutions._

 ## 🗣 Languages I Speak